SOP-MINI/sop-site/content/sop1/project.en.md

 ## Direct copy to ssh server

-This method is not as elegant and convenient as a tunnel described above, but it is very simple:
+This method is not as elegant and convenient as the tunnel described above, but it is very simple:

 1. Copy your solution to the ssh server:
 ```